Elixir-LA/werewolf/README.md

 (Looks Good To Me) comment, the PR submitter may click the Merge button on the Github PR user interface.

+#### TDD

+It helps to run tests with the `mix test.watch` runner, which runs tests when files change.

 ### Deployment Process

 This project deploys off of the `master` branch.